-Harassment is not tolerated by the Institute under any circumstances.
+The Institute does not tolerate harassment under any circumstances.
 Harassment is any behaviour or physical contact that makes another person feel uncomfortable, offended, humiliated or intimidated, where it could be reasonably anticipated that there would be a possibility of the behaviour causing offence.